 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 You should contact the UK High Commission in Canberra for the most up to date information.
-Visa information is also available from UK Border Agency.
-Australia's High Commission and Honorary Consulates in the United Kingdom cannot provide assistance with visas or if you are refused the right to enter the United Kingdom.
+Visa information is also available from UK Visas and Immigration.
+The Australian High Commission in the UK cannot provide assistance with visas or if you are refused entry to the UK.

-The UK Border Agency advises that if you are refused entry into the United Kingdom then you will be informed in writing of the reasons why you have been refused entry; if you have a right of appeal; and when you will be removed from the United Kingdom.
-The UK Border Agency advises that if you have the right to appeal, you will be given details of who you should contact.
+UK Visas and Immigration advises that if you are refused entry into the UK then you will be informed in writing of the reasons why you have been refused entry; if you have a right of appeal; and when you will be removed from the UK.
+UK Visas and Immigration also advises that if you have the right to appeal, you will be given details of who you should contact.

-The most up-to-date information on UK immigration changes can be found on the UK Border Agency website.
+The most up to date information on UK immigration changes can be found on the UK Visas and Immigration website.

 People travelling directly to or from a country outside the European Union (EU) who are carrying 10,000 Euros or more (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
 Under the legislation, the term "cash" includes cheques, travellers' cheques and money orders.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
 There is no requirement to declare cash for people travelling to or from another EU country.
 Information on carrying money directly to or from another country outside the EU can be found on the HM Revenue and Customs website.